PhilippaBather/dam-pin-it-fe/README.md

 The application, also allows projects to be managed by multiple users (collaborators) according to assigned access levels.

-The application is written using the ReactJS Libary in Typescript; the build tool is Vite.
+The application is written using the ReactJS Libary; the build tool is Vite.